zhanglynz/learn_R_in_x_lessons/docs/lesson_5.md

 - Use `lapply()` and other helper functions (e.g. `unlist()`) to give a vectorized function---see this in the following example, "get sum of words".
 - Using `match.arg()`---see this in the following example, "add, subtract and multiply".
 - Function factory---see this in the following example, "create an operation".
+- Functions are "objects", and they can be put in a list---see this in the following example, "put function in a list".

 **Example:** get sum of words